rancher/elemental-toolkit/docs/content/en/docs/Development/creating_derivatives.md

 Values file can be specified during build time in luet with the ```--values``` flag (also multiple files are allowed) and, if you are familiar with `helm` it using the same engine under the hood, so all the functions are available as well.

-`cos-toolkit` itself uses [default values files](https://github.com/rancher-sandbox/cOS-toolkit/tree/master/values) for every supported distributions.
+`elemental-toolkit` itself uses [default values files](https://github.com/rancher/elemental-toolkit/tree/master/values) for every supported distributions.

 Templates uses cases are for: resharing common pieces between flavors, building for different platforms and architectures, ...